Ham Workbench

 4" Bench Vise

-Magnifier with light on movable arm
+Magnifier lens with light on movable arm and or computer microscope.

 Dremel Tool (with Bits "As Needed")